LGBTQ themes in mythology: Christian

 The saints Sergius and Bacchus' close relationship has led many modern commentators to believe they were lovers.
 The most popular evidence for this view is that the oldest text of their martyrology, in the Greek language, describes them as erastai (ἐρᾰσταί.
 Historian John Boswell considered their relationship to be an example of an early Christian same-sex union, reflecting his contested view of tolerant early Christian attitudes toward homosexuality.

 The official stance of the Eastern Orthodox Church is that the ancient Eastern tradition of adelphopoiesis, which was done to form a "brotherhood" in the name of God and is traditionally associated with these two saints, had no sexual implications.

-In a similar matter regarding paired male saints, Saints Cosmas and Damian have been referred to as potentially originally having homoerotic overtones, and later Christian traditions added them being brothers to conceal that.
+Mark D. Jordan writes that stories involving paired male saints are often portrayed as examples of heroic brotherly love.
+He argues that these stories can be interpreted as extolling the virtues of male friendships, but alternatively as suggestions of homoerotic feelings.

 Saint Sebastian is a long-standing gay icon.
 The combination of his strong, shirtless physique, the symbolism of the arrows penetrating his body, and the look on his face of rapturous pain have intrigued artists (gay or otherwise) for centuries, and began the first explicitly gay cult in the 19th century.
 Richard A. Kaye wrote, "contemporary gay men have seen in Sebastian at once a stunning advertisement for homosexual desire (indeed, a homoerotic ideal), and a prototypical portrait of tortured closet case."